millerns/spectrum/README.md

 I'm just tryin' to write some code, y'know?

 ## Contact
 If you have any interest in this project, sweet!
-Send me a message.
+Send me a message at <a href="mailto:sohlnaixc@gmail.com?Subject=Spectrum">sohlnaixc@gmail.com</a>.